 That said, you may find the following tools helpful:

 - A notebook/book of shadows

 - Your phone camera

-Choosing the Right Card for Your Tarot Spell
+Choosing the Right Cards for Your Tarot Spells

 You can keep your Tarot spell creation simple and intuitive by choosing the card that visually best corresponds with your desire.
 OR you can work off astrological correspondences for the cards.
 There is a free download on the Tarot Resources page where you will find astrological correspondences for each of the 78 cards.

 For instance, for the upcoming New Moon in Cancer, you may wish to cast a spell for your home-life to be blessed.
 You can either choose a card like the 4 of Wands which usually visually tells of a happy home where celebrations take place… Or you can choose one of the Cancer energy cards:

 - The High Priestess (The Moon, ruler of Cancer)

 - Queen of Cups or King of Cups (depending on which of them you feel corresponds with Cancer)

 - 2-4 of Cups (Venus in Cancer, Mercury in Cancer and Moon in Cancer respectively)